The Ultimate Florida Fishing Experience

 Permit Cost

 Everyone over 16 Years of age is required by law to have this permit.
-A three(3) and seven(7) day Non-Resident Fishing permit is available.
-The costs $17.00 per person for 3-day, $30.00 per person for the 7-day, they also offer a Non-resident yearly license for $47.00.
+A three(3) and seven(7) day Non-Resident Fishing license permit is available.
+The costs are $17.00 per person for 3-day and $30.00 per person for the seven-day options; they also offer Non-residents a yearly fishing license for $47.00.

 All of these options can be purchased in several different ways.